iamjaneap/BAT404/README.md

 ## Significance of the Proposed Project

-This study involved the increasing customer’s loyalty system for the One Million Milk tea and Coffee Shop.
-The shop still has some shortcomings when it comes to a foolproof way to improve the customer loyalty strategy to hear straight from the source.
-Without customers’ honest opinions, it’ll take longer to cultivate a loyal audience.
-To ensure they enjoy their experience with your brand and will come back to collect consumer feedback.
-Increasing Customer’s Loyalty for the customers of One Million Milk tea and Coffee shops would be a great tool for the shop to make their business effective.
-Also, it provided a solution to the stated problem by enhancing the current study.
-This study provides an increasing customer’s loyalty of the One Million Milk tea and Coffee Shop.
-It also provided a personalized thank you card, access to a special event or increased loyalty points are some of the ways to show your gratitude towards customers for their business.
+** To the Shop Owner **
+This study will help the shop owner to be aware the marketing strategies and shop category that can sustain the business.

+** To the Customers and Clients **
+This study will help the customers to know the backlogs of the shop and the environment of it to maintain the cleanliness and peaceful of the place.

 ## Methods